Hensonam23/self-learning-ai/README.md

 - **Two separate conversations**: web and voice use different memory files and do not mix.
 - **Real chat log**: your typed prompts are shown (prefixed with `>`), and answers stream into the log.
 - **Self-learning hooks**: queue topics and let the night learners summarize & save knowledge locally.
+- **Auto-queue new topics**: unanswered questions are added to the learning queue for later study.
 - **Local knowledge only**: responses draw from on-device memory; no web lookups or external APIs.

 ---